 How does the background of wheat contribute to the overall meaning of the painting?

-What role does color play in "Peasant Woman Against a Background of Wheat"?
+What role did color play in "Peasant Woman Against a Background of Wheat"?

-What is the significance of the peasant woman’s posture in the painting?
+What is the significance of the composition in this painting?